Gabriel Knight: Sins of the Fathers: Reception

+James V. Trunzo reviewed Gabriel Knight: Sins of the Fathers in White Wolf #43 (May, 1994), giving it a final evaluation of "Excellent" and stated that "Between the voodoo, graphics, music and voices, Gabriel Knight creates a New Orleans ambiance that's exciting and frightening."

 In June 1994 Gabriel Knight and Day of the Tentacle won Computer Gaming World's Adventure Game of the Year award.
 The editors wrote that the former "introduced elements from graphic novels ... nightmarish dream sequences and a dark human story that reads and plays extremely well".
 Virginia Capers won the Best Female Voice-Over Acting award.
 The editors had expected to give the award to someone portraying a specific character but were "totally overwhelmed" by Capers as the narrator, stating that "her performance alone makes it worthwhile to purchase the CD version".
 In 1996 the magazine listed a zombie ripping out the player's heart as #7 on its list of "the 15 best ways to die in computer gaming".

 In 2011, Adventure Gamers named Gabriel Knight the 16th-best adventure game ever released.

 20th Anniversary Edition

 Gabriel Knight: Sins of the Fathers 20th Anniversary Edition was made for the PC and Mac.
 It was developed by Jane Jensen's new studio Pinkerton Road Studios and released by Phoenix Online Studios on October 15, 2014.
 The reimagining includes improved graphics, a remastered soundtrack, and new puzzles and game play.
 A version of the game for Android and iOS was released on July 23, 2015.
 A Linux version was said to be coming at the time of the game's announcement but the statement was later retracted.

 MP3 soundtrack was unlocked for all buyers in 2013-12-13.